mrholiday/SPRITE/README.md

 ## Cite ##

-If you use this library, please cite:
+If you use this library or provided datasets, please cite one of the following papers:

-Paul, Michael J., and Mark Dredze (2015) SPRITE: Generalizing topic models with structured priors.
+Paul, Michael J., and Dredze, Mark (2015) SPRITE: Generalizing topic models with structured priors.
 Transactions of the Association for Computational Linguistics 3: 43-57.

+Benton, Adrian, Paul, Michael J., Hancock, Braden, and Dredze, Mark (2016) Collective Supervision of Topic Models for Predicting Surveys with Social Media.
+AAAI 2016.

 ## Contact ##